haufe-it/django-encrypted-cookie-session/README.md

 To run the tests against multiple environments, install [tox](http://tox.readthedocs.org/) using
 `pip install tox`.
-You need at least Python 2.7 to run tox itself but you'll need 2.6 as well to run all environments.
 Run the tests like this:

     tox